aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: it's the definitive estimate but not the budgetary estimate*

-- A drawback of the project management software is that it does not have the capacity to calculate the critical path(s) for a project.
+- Budgetary estimates are made even before a project is officially started.

-> *<strong>wrong reason</strong>: the project management software can *
+> *<strong>wrong reason</strong>: budgetary estimates are made one to two years prior to project completion*

 - A drawback of the project management software is that it does not have the capacity to calculate the critical path(s) for a project.